FAQ : Money

 - How is an inmate’s money accounted for?

 Inmates (except in a few specific cases) are not allowed to have money on their person.
 All moneys that a person brings in upon commitment, all moneys earned while at prison/jail, and all moneys given to the inmate by family/friends are held in trust at the Department’s Inmate Accounts unit.

 An inmate may purchase commissary items, subscribe to periodicals, and send money home by charging his/her accounts.
-Monthly account statements are delivered to each inmate, and confirmation of current balance and transactions can occur at any time.
+Inmates have access to account balances via the kiosks.

 - Where is the Inmate Accounts unit located?

 We are located in the John O. Pastore Government Center at 51 West Road, Cranston, RI 02920 (adjacent to the John Moran Facility [Medium Security]).

 - What are your hours?

 Window hours are as follows: Monday thru Friday (closed State Holidays)

 - Who can deposit money into an inmate’s account?